psthomas/psthomas.github.io/_posts/2019-03-05-voting-power-comprehensive.md

 ---
 layout: post
-title: "Where are voters the most politically influential?"
+title: "Where do voters have the most political influence?"
 excerpt: "Combining state and federal election results to find where voters are especially influential."
 tags: [Python, Jupyter notebook, politics, voting power, Geopandas, Pandas, altair]
 comments: true